 Section 1.2 Detail on Listings Filed with The Service

 A listing agreement or property data form, when filed with The Service by the listing broker, shall be complete in every detail which is ascertainable as specified on the appropriate data input form.

+Section 1.2.0 Accuracy of Listing Data

+Participants and subscribers are required to submit accurate listing data and required to correct any known errors.

 Section 1.2.1 Limited Service Listings